2 Bloor East: History

 In August 2014, the centre became the subject of controversy when its property manager, Brookfield Properties Ltd, admitted to regularly confiscating bicycles that were locked to a pole on a municipal right of way on Bloor St. outside of the mall.
-Many Torontonians accused the centre of theft and the City of Toronto assigned by-law officers to investigate.
+The City of Toronto assigned by-law officers to investigate.

 In 2021, the iconic "The Bay" signage that was displayed on top of the office tower for nearly 50 years was removed.
-The following year, the Hudson's Bay Company announced that the Yonge and Bloor department store would close at the end of May 2022, and the site is expected to be redeveloped in conjunction with a major overhaul of the Bloor-Yonge TTC station.
+The following year, the Hudson's Bay Company announced that the Yonge and Bloor department store would close at the end of May 2022, and the site is expected to be redeveloped in conjunction with a major overhaul of the Bloor–Yonge TTC station.
 The store finally closed on May 13, 2022.